Monthly Tech-Tip from Tony Hansen SignUp

 Make Your Own Brushing Glazes

-Second, decide whether to add bentonite, adequate particle surface area is needed on which the gums can act.
-If a glaze already has plenty of clay, especially ball clay, then bentonite is not needed (note that Gerstley Borate is also a plastic clay).
-But if it just has 20% or less kaolin then bentonite will be needed (e.g. 2%).
-At the other extreme, underglazes will certainly need bentonite if the recipe does not have a very high clay content (e.g. more than 60%).
-Bentonite is inexpensive and may minimize the amount of Veegum needed later.
+Second, decide whether to add bentonite.
+Adequate particle surface area is needed on which the gums can act.
+If a glaze already has plenty of clay, especially ball clay or Gerstley Borate, then bentonite is not needed.
+But if it just has 20% or less kaolin then bentonite may be needed (e.g. 1-2%).
+At the other extreme, underglazes will certainly need bentonite if the recipe does not have a high clay content (e.g. more than 60%).
+Bentonite is inexpensive and may also minimize the amount of Veegum needed later.

 Third, CMC gum will always be needed to slow drying and harden and adhere it.
 About 1.5% of the total powder amount is a good starting point.
-In the past, we have added it via 7% gum solution but blender mixing of the powder has proven to be both much easier and just as effective.
+Blender mixing of the powder has proven to be effective, gum solution is not needed.
 Something important to consider is microbial attack on the gum over time, this becomes evident if the glaze goes thinner and does not cover or paint on as well.

 Related Information